gnestr/gnestr/README.md

 ## I'm interested in learning
 [![CPP](https://skillicons.dev/icons?i=js,java)](https://skillicons.dev)

-I use GitHub to store all of my classwork for my programming classes!
+I use GitHub to store all of my classwork for my programming classes.
 I'd love to be a software engineer in the future, and look forward to creating and contributing to projects!

 ## 🚀 Contact me